Bastille Default Templates and Customization

 Bastillefile

-is the “script” that is executed when a template is applied.
+A Bastillefile is the “script” that is executed when a template is applied.

-Each template will have a unique Bastillefile
+Each template will have a unique Bastillefile.

-other Bastillefiles.
+These files can also INCLUDE other Bastillefiles.
 This allows you to keep the

 files relatively simple and organize logical components into separate